-1st offense-Cell phone will be taken and will not be returned to student during school hours.
-Warning will be given about cell phone usage.
+1st offense-Cell phone and/or Smartwatch will be taken and will not be returned to student during school hours.
+Warning will be given about cell phone and/or smartwatch usage.

-2nd offense-Cell phone will be taken and will not be returned to student--parent will be notified and required to pick up student cell phone (only the parent is authorized to pick up phone).
+2nd offense-Cell phone and/or smartwatch will be taken and will not be returned to student--parent will be notified and required to pick up student cell phone and/or smartwatch (only the parent is authorized to pick up phone).
 Student will receive 1 day ASD.

-3rd offense- Cell phone will be taken and will not be returned to student.
-Parent will be required to pick up student cell phone.
-Loss of cell phone privileges for offender will go into effect for the remainder of the year.
+3rd offense- Cell phone and/or smartwatch will be taken and will not be returned to student.
+Parent will be required to pick up student cell phone and/or smartwatch.
+Loss of cell phone and/or smartwatch privileges for offender will go into effect for the remainder of the year.
 Student will receive 1 day of ISS.

 It is important that students understand that this is a privilege.
-As with any privilege, misuses or abuse could result in non-renewal of this policy.
+As with any privilege, misuses or abuse could result in nonrenewal of this policy.
 If abused, the Board of Education reserves the right to suspend policy 2656.1 any time, and return to standing policy 2656.
 All High School Students are encouraged to use great care, and abide by expectations.